brichard19/certicom-challenge/README.md

 The results are stored in `/path/to/data/dir/results`

 #### rho-db
 This program reads data files output from rho program and indexes the distinguished points.
 It continually monitors an input directory for new data.

-When two identical distinguished points are found, they are written to a file
+When two identical distinguished points are found, they are written to a file.

 Usage:
 `rho-db --results-dir /path/to/data/dir/results  --db-dir /path/to/database/dir`